AhmadovS/csc488/A4/TEMPLATE.md

 ## Scalar variables

-Since the code genaration happens after the semantic analysis, we already have a symbol table created for this program.
+Since the code generation happens after the semantic analysis, we already have a symbol table created for this program.
 For each scalar variable in the program we can store the lexical level and offset.
 Then during code generation we can look up into our symbol table and get its lexical level and offset from the table and use ADDR operation to access the scalar variable.

 Example: let's say a has been declared as MACHINE_TRUE and stored in our symbol table where its lexical level is 0 and offset is 4.
 Then we want to execute a == False.